IBM System/360 Model 85: Emulation

 with the use of an emulator program permits running 709, 7040, 7044, 7094 and 7094 II programs.

 Gateway to the future

-In some respects, the System/360 Model 85 provided a glimpse into the future System/370 product line (particularly the 370 Model 165) - which IBM announced two years later (1970).
+In some respects, the System/360 Model 85 provided a glimpse into the future System/370 product line, particularly the IBM System/370 Model 165 which IBM announced two years later (1970).
 It used the MST circuitry that was later used in the initial System/370 models, and introduced features such as 128-bit floating point arithmetic and block multiplexor channels that are also part of the System/370 architecture.

-The 360/85 uses microcode to control instruction execution, unlike the completely-hardwired 360/75 and 360/91; the high-end models of System/370 also use horizontal microcode, except the IBM System/370 model 195.
+The 360/85 has a hardwired I-unit to fetch and decode instructions, but the E-unit uses microcode to control instruction execution, unlike the completely-hardwired 360/75 and 360/91; the high-end models of System/370 also use horizontal microcode, except for the IBM System/370 Model 195.